cmbrandt/cxx-fundamentals/2_class_design_special.md

 Every class has a copy constructor and a copy assignment operator: either they are available, or they are (implicitly) deleted.

 The compiler generates copy operations if (1) they are not explicitly declared, (2) no move operation is declared, and (3) all base classes and data members can be copy constructed and copy assigned.
-In the case that (2) and (3) are not met, the compiler implicitly deletes the copy constructor and copy assignment operator.
+In the case that (2) and (3) are not met, the compiler implicitly deletes the copy operations.

 ## Compiler Generated

 Below is the compiler-generated copy constructor and copy assignment operator.
 Both operations accept a `Widget` by reference-to-const` and perform a member-wise copy operation.
 This is a very basic way to generate the operations, and works well for most types.
 However, the element-wise copy operation performs a shallow copy on the resource, meaning that the pointer is copied rather than copying the underlying object.

+Note that we have included a manual destructor to to delete our resource, per our examples above.

 ```
 // Ex 1: Compiiler generated copy operations